uimarshall/relational-database/sql.md

 Sometimes, a column can contain a date value.
 The first 4 digits represents the year, the next 2 digits represents the month, and the next 2 digits represents the day of the month.
 For example, 1985-07-20 would mean July 20, 1985.

 You can compare dates by using < and >.
 For example, SELECT \* FROM celebs_born WHERE birthdate < '1985-08-17'; returns a list of celebrities that were born before August 17th, 1985.

+## Inner joins

+Different parts of information can be stored in different tables, and in order to put them together, we use INNER JOIN ...
+ON.
+Joining tables gets to the core of SQL functionality, but it can get very complicated.
+We will start with a simple example, and will start with an INNER JOIN.

+As you can see below, there are 3 tables:
+character: Each character is a row and is represented by a unique identifier (id), e.g. 1 is Doogie Howser
+character_tv_show: For each character, which show is he/she in?
+character_actor: For each character, who is the actor?

+See that in character_tv_show, instead of storing both the character and TV show names (e.g. Willow Rosenberg and Buffy the Vampire Slayer), it stores the character_id as a substitute for the character name.
+This character_id refers to the matching id row from the character table.

+This is done so data is not duplicated.
+For example, if the name of a character were to change, you would only have to change the name of the character in one row.

+This allows us to "join" the tables together "on" that reference/common column.

+To get each character name with his/her TV show name, we can write SELECT \* character.name, character_tv_show.tv_show_name FROM character
+INNER JOIN character_tv_show
+ON character.id = character_tv_show.character_id;
+This puts together every row in character with the corresponding row in character_tv_show, or vice versa.

+Note:

+- We use the syntax table_name.column_name.
+If we only used column_name, SQL might incorrectly assume which table it is coming from.
+- The example query above is written over multiple lines for readability, but that does not affect the query.

+## Multiple joins

+In the previous exercise, we explained that TV show character names were not duplicated, so if the name of a character were to change, you would only have to change the name of the character in one row.

+However, the previous example was a bit artificial because the TV show names and actor names were duplicated.

+In order to not duplicate any names, we need to have more tables, and use multiple joins.

+We have tables for characters, TV shows, and actors.
+Those tables represent things (also known as entities).

+In addition those tables, we have the relationship tables character_tv_show and character_actor, which capture the relationship between two entities.

+This is a flexible way of capturing the relationship between different entities, as some TV show characters might be in multiple shows, and some actors are known for playing multiple characters.

+To get each character name with his/her TV show name, we can write SELECT character.name, tv_show.name
+FROM character
+INNER JOIN character_tv_show
+ON character.id = character_tv_show.character_id
+INNER JOIN tv_show
+ON character_tv_show.tv_show_id = tv_show.id;

+## Joins with WHERE

+You can also use joins with the WHERE clause.

+To get a list of characters and TV shows that are not in "Buffy the Vampire Slayer" and are not Barney Stinson, you would run:
+SELECT character.name, tv_show.name
+FROM character
+INNER JOIN character_tv_show
+ON character.id = character_tv_show.character_id
+INNER JOIN tv_show
+ON character_tv_show.tv_show_id = tv_show.id WHERE character.name != 'Barney Stinson' AND tv_show.name != 'Buffy the Vampire Slayer';